hacksu/HTML-CSS/README.md

 </div>
 ```

 Now, brace yourselves, because we're going to need to attempt to use CSS to alter the page layout for the next step.
-Click over to the CSS box in JSFiddle (finally, right?) and type this:
+In your HTML template, replace the `[CSS goes here]` section with this:

 ```css
 #row-container {